katzenpost/katzenpost/README.md

 ## Wire protocol based on Noise

-Our "wire" protocol, the protocol that sits on top of either TCP or QUIC, is a cryptographic protocol based on Noise:
+Every component in a Katzenpost mix network uses our "wire" protocol, the protocol that sits on top of either TCP or QUIC, is a cryptographic protocol based on Noise:

 [The Noise Protocol Framework](https://noiseprotocol.org/)